 While each Member State will implement the sanctions in its own way and with varying degrees of commitment, recent developments clearly represent a turning point - with consequences potentially long outliving the current war in Ukraine.
-In this key presentation, GvW Graf von Westphalen sanctions and trade law expert, Gerd Schwendinger sets out the new EU sanctions landscape, in particular the restrictive measures imposed by the EU on Russia, focusing on enforcement, end-use controls, prevention of circumvention of existing measures - and possible future developments.
+In this key presentation, GvW Graf von Westphalen sanctions and trade law experts, Gerd Schwendinger and Marian Niestedt set out the new EU sanctions landscape, in particular the restrictive measures imposed by the EU on Russia, focusing on enforcement, end-use controls, prevention of circumvention of existing measures - and possible future developments.